Spiffy Speak

 For traditional formal spaces, bring a moment of allure with plush velvet drapes or dazzling silk curtains.
 Complement them with ornate drapery poles and hold-backs for a fitting finishing touch.
 In modern homes and casual spaces, opt for simple homely fabrics like cottons and linens.

-Be mindful of selecting fabrics that are presentable on both sides as the curtains for doorways add to the visual appeal of both the rooms that the doorway connects.
+Be mindful of selecting fabrics that are presentable on both sides as doorway curtains add to the visual appeal of both the rooms that the doorway connects.
 So, avoid embroidered fabrics, one-sided prints and plain fabrics that don’t exhibit the same colors and textures on both sides.
 To be doubly sure, always order swatches and inspect them firsthand.

 Also, consider your lining decisions from the same point of view.
 After choosing a beautiful double-sided fabric, you don’t want to hide one side behind the lining.
 However, if you have chosen a velvet fabric or any other fabric that meets your taste but falls short of a presentable rear side, the lining can offer camouflage.
 In such cases, consider going for a dapper lining such as a lustrous satin that we’ll be very happy to provide on special request.